 Where can I check my credit score for free?

 Option 2: Visit a website/app that offers credit scoring

 The big dogs are Experian Credit Score, ClearScore, and Credit Karma, these are the best for receiving your credit file.
 They offer free credit scores, as well as brief sections educating you more about your credit report which can be greatly helpful.
 Well… not if you’ve already read this article.

-Make sure to have a read through the terms and conditions before signing up, to prevent being caught in a ladder of chaos, the financial world a cruel mistress and needs respect.
+Make sure to have read through the terms and conditions before signing up, to prevent being caught in a ladder of chaos, the financial world is a cruel mistress and needs respect.
 Still to these three credit score companies and credit reference agencies and you will be in good hands!